syncfusion-content/xamarin-docs/Xamarin/TreeView/load-on-demand.md

             //Expand the node after child items are added. node.IsExpanded = true;

+        	//Get the VisibleNodesCount
+			var count = node.VisibleNodesCount;

 		//Stop the animation after load on demand is executed, if animation not stopped, it remains still after execution of load on demand. node.ShowExpanderAnimation = false;
     });
 }